-9.1.2 Government Loans (10/18/24) 18
+9.1.2 Government Loans

-MPF Traditional Government mortgage loans must comply with applicable Government Agency requirements for loss mitigation options and must obtain any required Government Agency approvals.
+The Servicer must comply with applicable Government Agency requirements for loss mitigation and required approvals.
 Servicers are responsible for ensuring the government insurance or guarantee is in place at all times and no workout option that may result in a loss of the government insurance or guarantee, may be offered or granted.
+Additional guidance on short sales is included in Section "9.3.1.2 Government Loans" and on loan modifications restrictions are in Section "9.2.4.14 Government Mortgage Loan Modifications."
+Repurchase guidance related to delinquent Government Loans are at Section "8.2 Delinquent Government Loans."